iterative/dvc.org/content/blog/2022-07-05-serving-models-with-mlem.md

 ---

 Training a machine learning model is only one step in the process of getting something useful out to end-users.
-There are many goals for machine learning projects and we need accurate models that provide us with information based on the data received from a production environment.
-That could mean data coming from an API or batch processing, for example.
+When it's time to deploy the model to production, there are a number of approaches you can take depending on the goal of the machine learning project.
+That might mean getting the model ready to respond to real-time queries coming from an API or batch processing predictions, for example.

 Either way, you'll need to save your trained and validated model in a format that's consumable by other systems.
 That's why we'll be covering how to serve